-Has a technician has likely accessed your machine from a remote location.
-This remote access is a hacker’s dream and can be done using Remote Access Trojan (RAT).
+This is a hacker’s dream and can be done using Remote Access Trojan (RAT).

 They can take control of the PC using software created for this specific function.

-From downloading software, opening documents, moving the cursor around the screen in real-time, being able to collect information from anyone without their knowledge.
+From downloading software, opening documents, moving the cursor around the screen in real-time, and collecting information from anyone without their knowledge.

 Here we will explain what a remote access Trojan is, how it works, and how we can avoid it.